-The new design of projectile may allow a new form of propulsion in case of electrical or mechanical failure of the cannons or shortage of explosive.
-Four hammer-throwers are required (spares may be useful in case of injury due to release tics than conventional equipment.
-Current developmental problems mainly concern synchronising the launching, and camouflaging the new cannon-substitutes.
+G.H.
+Green, Windy Ridge, Little Comberton, Pershore, Worcestershire WR10 3EW mechanical failure of the cannons or shortage of explosive.
+Four hammer-throwers are required (spares may be useful in case of injury due to release in wrong direction) but there is the additional advantage of lower noise characteristics than conventional equipment.
+Current developmental problems mainly concern synchronizing the launching, and camouflaging the new cannon-substitutes.
 A further announcement will appear if these difficulties are ever overcome.
 Thanks to Nick Davidson for the technical drawing of this equipment printed above.
+MWP